rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-## How tests can reflect **specifications** and help us to build **confident code**?
+## How tests can reflect *specifications* and help us to build *confident code*?

 ---

 ## Conclusion

-- Write clear test descriptions, the follows the specification
+- Write clear *test descriptions*, the follows the specification
-- Always start outside-in
+- Always start *outside-in*
-- Think in the Test Pyramid
+- Think in the Test *Pyramid*
-- Use stubs or build fake clients
+- Use *stubs* or build fake clients
 - Don't test behaviors
-- Abstract your code into Modules and made Unit Tests instead of testing behaviors
+- *Abstract* your code into Modules and made Unit Tests instead of testing behaviors

 ---